This article was written on Pragma Engine version 0.0.94.

 Protocol Buffers #

-Pragma Engine uses Protocol Buffers (protobufs) to define blueprints for many different types of content data.
+Pragma Engine uses Protocol Buffers (protobufs) to define templates for many different types of content data.
 All protobuf data is defined using a

 message: an interface for templating different data fields and types in an easily accessible and modifiable way.
-These data blueprints are defined as
+This data is defined as

 ext templates for customizing provided content–like